 Introduction

 Corporate Restructuring is a strategic decision.
-It is an action taken by a corporate to significantly modify the financial and operational aspects of the company, usually when the business is facing financial stress.
-Also, Corporate Restructuring can also be considered as the process of changing the business operations and business portfolio in order to assess more profitable business options.
+A corporate takes action to significantly modify the financial and operational aspects of the company through corporate restructuring, usually when the business is facing financial stress.
+Also, Companies change their business operations and business portfolio in order to assess more profitable business options through the process known as Corporate Restructuring..
 In corporate restructuring, there are either operational or functional structure changes or changes in the business model of the company.

 Designing Corporate Restructuring Program